derUli/ldap_login/README.md

     "create_user" => true, // create a new user if it doesn't exists "sync_data" => true, // Update user data from ldap on login "sync_passwords" => true, // Synchronize passwords
-    "validate_certificate" => true // if this is false LDAPTLS_REQCERT=never will be set.
+    "validate_certificate", => true // if this is false LDAPTLS_REQCERT=never will be set.
+    "skip_on_error" => true // try to login with standard UliCMS login if LDAP Login fails

 );

 ```

 #### Configuration parameters